The Europe Song – Various Europeans

 What does your midlife crisis have to do with anything?

-I always imagined that releasing my music to the public would feel something like putting my balls on a chopping block levered by strangers.
-I stopped writing songs two decades ago (apart from this little ditty for my daughter’s first birthday) because what’s the point if no one else can hear it?
+I stopped writing songs two decades ago (apart from this little ditty for my daughter’s first birthday).
 My midlife crisis started a year ago, when my daughter found a cassette tape in an old cardboard box.
 On it was the forgotten tune I’d named, for no particular reason, “Catch of the Day”.

 — Richard Medic (@happeningo) April 10, 2017

 How did you turn that strange little recording into The Europe Song?